python-trio/trio/docs/source/reference-io.rst

    library socket objects <python:socket-objects>`, with a few important differences:

-   **Async all the things:** Most obviously, everything is made "trio-style": blocking methods become async methods, and the following attributes are *not* supported:
+   First, and most obviously, everything is made "trio-style": blocking methods become async methods, and the following attributes are *not* supported:

    * :meth:`~socket.socket.setblocking`: trio sockets always act like blocking sockets; if you need to read/write from multiple sockets